audette-io/csv-2-psql/README.md

 ```

 ### Running
-The following command should be executed while inside the virtualenv
 ```
 python csv2psql.py <filename.csv>
 ```
-* Note That the Filename Match the Name of the Table Acquiring csv.
+* Note That the Filename MUST Match the Name of the Table Acquiring csv.